Hilde Güden: Post-war career

 In Italy, Tullio Serafin invited her to sing Sophie (Der Rosenkavalier) in Rome and Florence.
 From then on, she gained great successes in Paris, Milan, London, Venice, Glyndebourne, and other major cities.
 She made her debut at Salzburg Festival in 1946 by singing Zerlina in Mozart's Don Giovanni in 1946.
 In 1947, she started a long membership with the Vienna Staatsoper, where she was still of the greatest stars up to 1973.
 In December 1951, she debuted at the Metropolitan Opera as Gilda in Rigoletto.
 In 1953, she sang Ann Trulove in the first U.S. performance of Stravinsky's The Rake's Progress at the Metropolitan Opera.

 From late 1950s, she moved from light roles to lyric ones in the same operas; from Susanna to Countess Almaviva (Le nozze di Figaro), from Zerlina to Donna Elvira (Don Giovanni), from Despina to Fiordiligi (Così fan tutte), from Nannetta to Alice Ford (Falstaff), and from Musetta to Mimi (La bohème).
 She was also praised for her performances of Violetta in La traviata, Marguerite in Faust, and Micaëla in Carmen.

-She was a most versatile and accomplished singer.
-Besides her usual Mozart and Richard Strauss, she was also an ideal operetta singer.
+Besides her usual Mozart and Richard Strauss, she was also an operetta singer.
 Her Rosalinde in Die Fledermaus is considered one of her best roles.
 In the bel canto repertoire, she became a famous Gilda in Rigoletto and Adina in L'elisir d'amore.
 She was also noted for her Lieder and oratorio work.